Skip to Main Content

 Protecting Your Pet (And Your Family) From Ticks

 Because ticks can spread numerous serious diseases, they are dangerous to people and pets.
-Today, our vets in Gold Canyon explain how these external parasites thrive, including signs to beware of, and how to keep ticks away from your pets and family.
+Today, our vets in Gold Canyon, Arizona explain how these external parasites thrive, including signs to beware of, and how to keep ticks away from your pets and family.

 What are ticks?